wally4000/scripts/README.md

 	mupen-compile.sh
 		Automates the whole mupen compilation with Pyra GLES functionality.
 			Todo: Refine to what works.
+				Automate building of the dbp using the utilities.

 	--Game-Automation--
 		A folder just of scripts to automate pulling down games